fnproject/fn/docs/operating/extending.md

 }
 ```

-#### Listener Requirements

-To be a valid listener your struct should respect interfaces combined or alone found in the file [listeners.go](/iron-io/functions/blob/master/api/ifaces/listeners.go)
+### Creating a Listener

 These are all available listeners:

+#### App Listeners

+To be a valid listener your struct should respect interfaces combined or alone found [in this file](/iron-io/functions/blob/master/api/server/apps_listeners.go)

 ##### AppCreateListener